SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/intro_to_hydra/hydra_login.md

 # Hydra: How to login

-This document is an intoruction to logging into Hydra using various methods.
+This document is an introduction to logging into Hydra using various methods.

 ## Logging In